-Exceptional Circumstances Number of additional terms allowed al terms allowed
+Exceptional Circumstances Number of additional terms allowed

 DPhil (full-time) DPhil (part-time)

-Deferral of Transfer of status 2 4
+Deferral of Transfer of status 2 2

-Deferral of Confirmation of status 3 6
+Deferral of Confirmation of status 3 3

-Extension of Time 6 12
+Extension to thesis submission 6 3

-Suspension 6 12
+Suspension of student status 6 6

-- It should be noted that for both full-time and part-time students, extensions are not automatic and require the student to demonstrate a feasible plan for completion and evidence of active progress on their research. - Further extensions beyond the absolute maximum 18 terms (27 terms for part-time students) are possibly only in exceptional circumstances and requires special dispensation from the university's Education Committee.
+• It should be noted that for both full-time and part-time students, extensions are not automatic and require the student to demonstrate a feasible plan for completion and evidence of active progress on their research.

+• Further extensions beyond the absolute maximum 18 terms (27 terms for part-time students) are possibly only in exceptional circumstances and requires special dispensation from the university's Education Committee.